FEngineers/JavaScript-Coding/README.md

 # JavaScript-Tips
-JavaScript coding tips.
 Best practices for js coding.

 ## be careful to use === or ==
 avoid coding like "if(a='hi')"